 Modern slavery statement

-At Loaf we make laid-back furniture for people to really kick off their shoes and lead happier, more relaxed lives.
+At Loaf we make laid-back furniture and homewares for people to really kick off their shoes and lead happier, more relaxed lives.
 We're champions of serious quality and good old-fashioned craftsmanship.
 And we're pulling our socks up to do our bit for both the Earth and the communities we work in.
 We're not perfect.
 But we're on an exciting journey to do better.

 As part of our commitment to combatting all forms of modern slavery we have produced this Modern Slavery Statement that strictly prohibits the use of forced labour, child labour and human trafficking within our business, operations and supply chains.